 Arm Mobile Studio is a suite of free-to-use tools which help game and app developers to reach more of the mobile market by efficiently optimizing and debugging high-end content for all Android devices.
-It includes the Arm Graphics Analyzer to trace graphics performance issues easily, and Arm Streamline performance analyzer, for a whole-system view of performance to determine bottlenecks quickly across both the CPU and GPU.
+It includes the Mali Offline Compiler for compiling all shaders and kernels from OpenGL ES, OpenCL, and Vulkan, Arm Graphics Analyzer for tracing graphics performance issues easily, and Arm Streamline performance analyzer, for a whole-system view of performance to determine bottlenecks quickly across both the CPU and GPU.
 The Studio can be used for standalone applications or with the leading Unity and Unreal game engines to maximize performance.

 Use Arm Mobile Studio to help you optimize your graphics application faster.

 Mali Offline Compiler